stacks-network/docs/guides-and-tutorials/running-a-signer/README.md

 **Important note**:
 Any unrecognized and uncommented config value _will_ cause the binary to panic.

-The output will specify which configuration key caused the panic (there may be more than one, but the message will only panic on the first unrecognized key) in the format:
+The output will specify which configuration key caused the panic (there may be more than one, but the message will only show the first unrecognized key) in the format:

 ```
 $ stacks-node check-config --config ./Config.toml